 A New Christmas Cookie Classic:

-Of all the Christmas cookies that I bake each season, this cookie, Buttered Rum Butter Cookies, is the most requested by my husband, along with my Honey-Nut Rugelach and my grandmother’s Snowball Christmas Cookies (also known as Russian Teacakes).
-He also loves my rendition of her jam thumbprint cookies which I look forward to sharing in a future post.
+Of all the Christmas cookies that I bake each season, this cookie, Buttered Rum Shortbread Cookies, is the most requested by my husband, along with my Honey-Nut Rugelach and my grandmother’s Snowball Christmas Cookies (also known as Russian Teacakes).
+He also loves my rendition of her jam thumbprint cookies, Grandma’s Perfect Jam Thumbprint Cookies.
+It just isn’t Christmas without these cookies!

 Quite simply, The Big Lug has impeccable taste and is the ultimate cookie connoisseur.
 Because he is incredibly handsome, and undoubtedly the best husband in the entire universe, I just melt and am only happy to whip up his favorite holiday cookies.
 Because he knows all that goes into each batch, he appreciates each nibble immensely.
 He even insists on lending a hand after all my messy cookie baking business by doing the dishes and cleanup!
 I am one lucky girl.